-Baseball became the first major pro league in North America to issue dress guidelines for media members, putting them in writing this week at the winter meetings.
+Baseball has become the first major pro league in North America to issue dress guidelines for media members, putting them in writing at the winter meetings.

-The no-wear list also includes visible undergarments, tank tops or anything with a team logo.
+The no-wear list also includes visible undergarments, excessively short skirts or anything with a team logo.

 "This is not in response to any single incident," MLB spokesman Pat Courtney said Tuesday.

-However, baseball was aware of the flap caused in the NFL when a Mexican TV reporter drew unwanted attention at the New York Jets‘ training camp in September 2010 and it formed a committee of executives and media representatives to work on guidelines.
+However, baseball was aware of the flap caused in the National Football League when a Mexican TV reporter drew unwanted attention at the New York Jets' training camp in September 2010, and formed a committee of executives and media representatives to work on guidelines.

 The panel included female and Latin reporters and there was input from team trainers, who had health concerns about flip-flops in clubhouses and bare feet possibly spreading infections.
 Such footwear is no longer permitted.

-Banned are sheer and see-through clothing, ripped jeans, one-shouldered, strapless shirts or clothing exposing bare midriffs.
-Also listed are “excessively short” skirts, dresses or shorts cut more than 3-4 inches above the knee.
+Banned are sheer and see-through clothing, tank tops, one-shouldered or strapless shirts or clothing exposing bare midriffs.
+Also listed in the guidelines are skirts, dresses or shorts cut more than 3-4 inches above the knee.

 The NFL, NBA and NHL do not have similar policies.

-MLB and members of the Baseball Writers’ Association of America who regularly cover the sport agree that most reporters are within the boundaries.
-At World Cup soccer matches, it’s different _ reporters in press areas often come decked out head-to-toe in team regalia.
+MLB and members of the Baseball Writers' Association of America who regularly cover the sport agree that most reporters are within the boundaries.
+Probably not everyone, though.

 Independent voices from the TWT Communities